Art Pepper Day

 A staple of West Coast jazz, he recorded nearly nonstop until the early ‘60s.

-Coming to be recognized among the top saxophonist of the period he became a leading presence in West Coast jazz.
+Coming to be recognized among the top saxophonists of the period, he became a leading presence in West Coast jazz.

-Despite having his career being interrupted by several prison terms due to heroin addition, Art’s playing and ability remained remarkably unaffected.
+Despite having his career being interrupted by several prison terms due to heroin addiction, Art’s playing and ability remained remarkably unaffected.

 After managing to successfully launch several memorable comebacks, Art Pepper joined Buddy Rich’s Big Band from 1968 to ’69, and would tour Europe with his own groups throughout the 1970s.

 Pepper’s 1980 autobiography “Straight Life” co-written with his third wife Laurie Pepper, discusses the jazz life and the trappings of crime and drugs among California musicians.